Eudaim/Elevator-Scheduler/README.md

 # Operating Systems Project 2
 ### Part 1
-Develop a program that call 3 system calls
+Wrote an empty C program, empty.c.
+Then, created a copy of this program called part1.c to add exactly four system calls to the program.
 ### Part 2
-Develop a program that kept keep track of time
+created a kernel module called my_timer that calls current_kernel_time() and stores the time value; current_kernel_time() holds the number of seconds and nanoseconds since the Epoch
 ### Part 3
-Develop a elevator
+implemented a scheduling algorithm for a pet elevator.
 ## Project Members
 * Ahmed Alaoui
   * Implemented Mutex for List used in Elevator Module